ScottRadcliff/scottradcliff.github.io/_posts/2018-10-06-how-to-parse-urls-in-markdown.md

     "This is a string with a [link](http://google.com) to Google".gsub(/\[(.+)\]\((.+)\)/, '<a href=\2>\1</a>') => "This is a string with a <a href=http://google.com>link</a> to Google"

-I can’t seem to figure out how to wrap the URL in quotes.
+I can't seem to figure out how to wrap the URL in quotes.
 Partly because if you use double quotes you get unicode back.

     "This is a string with a [link](http://google.com) to Google".gsub(/\[(.+)\]\((.+)\)/, "<a href=\2>\1</a>") => "This is a string with a <a href=\u0002>\u0001</a> to Google"